centminmod/validate-emails/readme.md

 Email verification results can also be optionally saved to [Amazon AWS S3 and Cloudflare R2 object storage](#s3-storage-support) for long term storage and retrieval.

+You can check out [Email Verification Provider Comparison Costs](#email-verification-provider-comparison-costs) table to visually compare their costs or [jump straight to email verification provider API speed and result benchmarks](#email-verification-provider-api-speed-benchmarks).

 The `validate_emails.py` email validation script was written by George Liu (eva2000) for his paid consulting clients usage.
 The below is public documentation for the script.

 ## Features